 You’ll find hemp extract in everything from beauty products to dietary supplements, as it supports healthy skin, immunity, and cardiovascular health.
 It’s made from the seeds, stalk, and sometimes flowers of the hemp plant, and contains minerals like potassium, magnesium, iron, zinc, calcium, and phosphorus, vitamin E, omega-3 and omega-6 fatty acids, and antioxidants.

 If made specifically from industrial hemp, hemp extract does not contain the cannabinoids CBD and THC, says Bissex.
 However, it may contain other cannabinoids and plant compounds that interact with our endocannabinoid system, which regulates our brain, immune, and hormone function.
 Through this system, hemp extract helps modulate our body’s response to stress and promote a sense of well-being.
 Harness your own endocannabinoid system and reap the benefits with a supplement like one of HempFusion‘s hemp extracts, now available at The Vitamin Shoppe.

-One of the cannabis plant’s 100-plus cannabinoids, CBD (cannabidiol) has exploded in popularity lately because of its benefits related to anxiety, muscle spasms, sleep issues, and pain.
+One of the cannabis plant’s 100-plus cannabinoids, CBD (cannabidiol) has exploded in popularity lately.

-CBD also yields potent antioxidant properties, which have been shown to support blood sugar control and may even promote bone health.
-And since CBD is not psychoactive, it offers this variety of benefits without the high.
+Plus, since CBD Hemp Extract is not psychoactive, it offers these benefits without the high.
 You’ll find it in the flowers and leaves of cannabis plants bred to contain higher amounts of the cannabinoid, but less than 0.3 percent THC.